+In this section a few basic concepts and results from the theory of infinite series are reviewed.
+They will be needed in the remainder of the paper as the provable guarantees for the proposed approximation schemes rely on them.
+The interested reader can find a good resource in~\cite{Rudin1964}.

-Many infinite summation problems also often do not admit closed-form solutions, and one is left with the problem of truncating the sum to achieve sufficient accuracy in computational applications.
+Many infinite summation problems do not admit closed-form solutions, and one is left with the problem of truncating a finite sum to achieve sufficient accuracy in computational applications.
 Let $\left(a_n\right)_{n\geq 0}$ be a non-negative, absolutely convergent series (see Definition~\ref{def:absolutely_convergent} below).
 In the remainder of this paper, it will be convenient to define $S_K := \sum_{n=0}^K a_n$.
 Now, suppose we want to approximate the quantity

 with an error of at most $\varepsilon >0$, i.e., we want to obtain $\hat{S}$ such that $|\hat{S}-S| \leq \varepsilon$.
 In Statistics, problems usually take the form of $a_n = p(n)f(n)$, where $p$ is a (potentially unnormalised) probability mass function (p.m.f.) and $f$ is a measurable function with respect to the probability measure associated with $p$.
 This framework is sufficiently broad to accommodate a range of statistical problems.
 For instance, when $p$ is not normalised and $f(n) = 1$ for all $n$, computing $S$ amounts to computing a normalising constant, whereas when $p$ is normalised and $f$ is the identity function, one is then concerned with computing the expected value.